shakes76/PatternAnalysis-2024/recognition/49094642 Graph Neural Network/README.md

 ![accuracy curve](./outputs/accuracy curve.png)

 From the loss curve, we can see that both curves are high at the beginning, and then gradually decrease.
-After about 50 epochs, the loss value stabilizes and finally approaches 0.3.
+After about 50 epochs, the **loss value** stabilizes and finally approaches **0.3**.
 Although the training loss is significantly lower than the test loss, this indicates that the model performs better on the training set, but there may also be some overfitting trends.

-From the accuracy curve, we can see that both curves rise rapidly at the beginning, then gradually stabilize, and finally fluctuate between 0.85-0.9.
+From the accuracy curve, we can see that both curves rise rapidly at the beginning, then gradually stabilize, and finally fluctuate between **0.85-0.9**.
 We visualize the output results and use UMAP to reduce the dimensionality of the high-dimensional feature vector to a two-dimensional projection:

 ### Umap